Caesarstone countertops cost an average of $2,500

-The main material cost factors are the edge profile, thickness, surface finish, and style.
+The main material cost factors are the edge profile, thickness, color, pattern, surface finish, and collection.

-Collections have varying price points, some as low as $40 per square foot and others $400 per square foot or more.
+Caesarstone collections have varying price points from as low as $40 per square foot up to $400 per square foot or more.

 Caesarstone countertops are composed of 91% quartz and a blend of resin and pigments.

-Caesarstone quartz countertops are at least 90% quartz, polymer resin, and pigments.
-Caesarstone also manufactures porcelain countertops made with silica, feldspar, and mineral oxides, which offer comparable durability and quality to quartz.
-These countertops have many appealing features, including:
+Caesarstone countertops are made from at least 90% natural quartz combined with polymer resins and pigments.
+Caesarstone also offers porcelain countertops made with silica, feldspar, and mineral oxides, providing comparable durability and quality to quartz.
+These countertops offer many appealing features that might suit your home, including:

-Several factors impact the final cost when planning a Caesarstone countertop project for your home.
+Several factors impact the final cost when you're planning a Caesarstone countertop project for your home.

 ---|---|